Graduation ceremonies for full-time and part-time students at the University of Ulster got underway today and will continue until 10 July.

 They include full-time ‘traditional’ students, people who studied part-time, and those who studied University of Ulster-accredited courses through one of the Northern Ireland’s Further and Higher Education Colleges.

-At the afternoon ceremony students from the Faculty of Life and Health Sciences (School of Biomedical Sciences and School of Psychology only) received their awards.
+At the afternoon ceremony students from the Faculty of Life and Health Sciences (School of Biomedical Sciences only) and the Faculty of Social Sciences received their awards.

-Sheelagh Hillan received the degree of Doctor of Science (DSc) in recognition of her services to the pharmacy profession and public life.
+Susan Katherine Whoriskey received the degree of Doctor of Science (DSc), in recognition of her services to the biotechnology industry and to entrepreneurship.